saadsharif/ttds-group/api/indexing.md

 #### Segments

 When indexing a list of documents we are left with a set of terms with postings, positions and doc values after the tokenization and stemming process.
-Updating an inverted an index is potentially expensive, as term information will need to be read and updated.
+Updating an inverted index is potentially expensive, as term information will need to be read and updated.
 This process may be viable if the entire index can be held in memory.
 This, however, is not viable on larger datasets forcing us to persist postings and positions on disk - note the persistent hashmap only keeps our terms in memory as keys.
 Reading, updating and rewriting information back to disk becomes prohibitively expensive.
-To address this issue we ensure new terms and their postings are written immutably and merged with existing data later.
+To address this issue we ensure new terms and their postings are written immutably and merged with the existing data later.
 This introduces the concept of segments.

 A segment represents an isolated inverted for the documents, and thus contains its own postings, doc values and positions.
-Initially this information is stored entirely in memory - this uses in-memory representations of the structures described above.
-When the number of documents exceeds a configurable limit (10000 by default), or an explicit "flush" operation is initiated, the structures are written to disk creating new doc value, posting and position files based on the segment id (a unique guid).
+Initially, this information is stored entirely in memory - this uses in-memory representations of the structures described above.
+When the number of documents exceeds a configurable limit (10000 by default), or an explicit "flush" operation is initiated, the structures are written to disk creating new doc value, posting and position files based on the segment id (a unique GUID).
 This in turn causes the creation of a new segment, to which new documents will be added.
-As indexing is single threaded only a single "in memory" segment can exist at any one time.
-The flushing of segment involves the sorting of the terms to ensure they are lexograhical order and the use of the persistent hash map for the structures described earlier.
+As indexing is single-threaded only a single "in memory" segment can exist at any one time.
+The flushing of a segment involves the sorting of the terms to ensure they are lexicographical order and the use of the persistent hash map for the structures described earlier.
 Additionally, skip lists are generated at this stage prior to disk persistence.
 By limiting the buffer size to 10k documents, we limit the amount of memory usage.
-Note that in memory segment can be searched like any other segment.
+Note that the in-memory segment can be searched like any other segment.

 Our index maintains a file pointer to each of the current segments.
 This index is extremely lightweight, rarely exceeding several MB, and is persisted on disk using pickle.
 A restart of the server loads this file, restoring the segment pointers and thus allowing searches.
-Prior to any server shutdown, any in memory segments are flushed.
+Prior to any server shutdown, any in-memory segments are flushed.
 The current segment list is held in order of its creation.
-This is an important optimization as it ensures any searches executed across the segments will result in the documents being in order of document id (postings are stored in order of document id within each segment).
+This is an important optimization as it ensures any searches executed across the segments will result in the documents being in the order of document id (postings are stored in order of document id within each segment).
 This permits fast intersections and unions on the results.

 At query time, the query is executed across all of the segments.
-Each of these segments have their own postings, positions and doc value files.
-Results are collected from each of the segments (in docuemnt id order) and combined before sorting is applied.
+Each of these segments has their own postings, positions and doc value files: they are in effect their own isolated index.
+Results are collected from each of the segments (in document id order) and combined before sorting is applied.
 Any facets are computed from the final list - again requiring a read from each segment for each of the fields on which a facet is requested.
 This process is viable for smaller segment counts.
-However, for larger numbers of segments this requires many file reads e.g. at minimum with no faceting `number of terms * number of segments`.
+However, for larger numbers of segments, this requires many file accesses and reads e.g. at minimum with no faceting, `number of terms * number of segments`.
 This slows downs queries considerably.
-To reduce the number of segments, and in turn the number of file reads, and accelerate queries we introduce a merge process.
+To reduce the number of segments, and in turn, the number of file reads, and accelerate queries we introduce a merge process.

 This process is visualized below.

 *TODO visual - include segment lst*

 #### Merging

-Merging addresses the challenge of an ever increasing number of segments and its potential to negatively impact query performance.
+Merging addresses the challenge of an ever-increasing number of segments and its potential to negatively impact query performance.
 When a merge is initiated, the two smallest adjacent segments (by document count) are merged together.
 The resulting merged segment replaces their reference in the index.
-This requires a short lightweeight lock, during which queries cannot executed, as the segment list is updated in the index.
+This requires a short lightweight lock, during which queries cannot execute, as the segment list is updated in the index.
 The original segments are in turn updated on disk.
 This process is shown below:

-*TODO visual - include segment lst*
+*TODO visual - include segment lst - FROM DALE*

 Merging can continually be called (via its [API endppoint](#api)) until there is a single segment - the most optimal index.
 We call this process "optimizing".

 Several earlier design choices optimize merge speed.
 Specifically:

-1. Terms are inserted into the postings and position files in lexograhical order.
+1. Terms are inserted into the postings and position files in lexicographical order.
 This allows postings and position files to be merged with a linear merge - worst case `0(m+n)`.
 2. Postings and stored in document id order.
 This allows postings for a term to be simply concatenated.
 3. Document ids are held in order of doc id in doc value files.
 This allows doc value fields to be concatenated.
-The merged result will be a doc value file in irder of document id.
+The merged result will be a doc value file in order of document id.

 This process represents a simple Logarithmic merging<sup>[8]</sup> technique.
 Only one merge can occur at any one time.

-### Boolean Search Functions & Query Evaluation
+### Search Functions & Query Evaluation

 Queries are parsed using a [Parsing Expression Grammar(PEG)](https://en.wikipedia.org/wiki/Parsing_expression_grammar) that allows for both boolean and free-text queries.
 This grammar is implemented using the library [pyparsing](https://github.com/pyparsing/pyparsing).
 This avoids the need to write error-prone query parsing code whilst providing a formal definition of the grammar and allowing arbitrarily complex boolean expressions.
 The parsed query tree is evaluated recursively depth-first, with the base case of the recursive leaf’s requiring term lookups against the index.
 The following search expressions are currently supported by the grammar and parser.
 Each expression type is a node type in the parsed grammar tree.
 All operators return a list of `ScoredPosting`, each representing a scored document (score of 0 if scoring is disabled.

+### **Natural Language Queries** -

+A natural language is defined as a query with no boolean, proximity or phrase operators.
+They must be absent from the entire query.
+The query must also be greater than 1 term (this is a term query).

+The query text is first processed by the BERT model, converting it to a vector.
+This is used to request 10,000 hits from HNSW.
+This list is subsequently filtered to docs with a conine distance from the query, greater than a user-specified value (default 0.2).
+We use an `ef` of 50, finding this gave a reasonable compromise between performance accuracy.
+Results are returned in order of least distance.
+This distance is subtracted from 1 to give a final doc score.

 #### **Term**

 This represents either a single term query or a leaf node in a more complex tree.
 Terms are looked up against the instance of the `Index` class via `get_term`.
 This returns the associated term information as an instance of `TermPostings`.
 This class exposes an iterator over the postings, each representing the term/doc information using the `Postings` class - including the positions.
 As `Postings` are iterated the associated documents are scored using TF-IDF, producing a `ScoredPosting` (effectively wrapping a `Postings` instance).
 A list of `ScoredPosting` is returned for use by higher-level operators, e.g. AND.
 Note that we allow scoring to be disabled.
 In this case, the score is 0.

 When accessing term information either postings or positions file is accessed.
-This depends on the higher level operator e.g. `AND`, `Phrase` etc. **Queries which do not require positions use the postings file only to reduce the amount of data to read and decode.**
+This depends on the higher-level operator e.g. `AND`, `Phrase` etc. **Queries that do not require positions use the postings file only to reduce the amount of data to read and decode.**

 #### **AND**